p0p4k/vits2_pytorch/README.md

 - [x] Monotonic Alignment Search with Gaussian Noise added in 'notebooks' folder; need expert verification (Section 2.2)
 - [ ] Update models.py/train.py/losses.py
 #### Transformer block in the normalizing flow (fig 1b)
 - [x] Added transformer block to the normalizing flow in notebook.
+There are two types of transformer blocks: pre-convolution (my implementation) and FFT (from [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc/commit/fc8336fffd40c39bdb225c1b041ab4dd15fac4e9) repo)
+- [x] Added "transformer_flow_type" flag in config file.
+Choose from "pre_conv" to "fft"
-- [x] Added layers and blocks in models.py (ResidualCouplingTransformersLayer, ResidualCouplingTransformersBlock)
+- [x] Added layers and blocks in models.py (ResidualCouplingTransformersLayer, ResidualCouplingTransformersBlock, TransformerCouplingLayer)
 - [x] Add in config file (vits2_ljs_base.json; can be turned on using "use_transformer_flows" flag)
 #### Speaker-conditioned text encoder (fig 1c)
 - [x] Added speaker embedding to the text encoder in notebook.